Sinkaiya/sinkaiya/README.md

 <p align="justify">AI: I actively use AI technologies in my work, including ChatGPT and character.ai.</p>

 <p align="justify">Website Development: I can create websites using HTML and CSS.
-For example, you can visit http://fmgen.ru to see one of my projects.</p>
+For example, you can visit <a href="http://fmgen.ru" target="_blank">http://fmgen.ru</a> to see one of my projects.</p>

 ## Personal Projects: